Chancellor's Office Doctoral Incentive Program (CDIP)

 Number Awarded: Varies

-Dollar Amount: $3,000 plus funded summer internship opportunities
+Dollar Amount: $3,000 plus the possibility of a funded summer internship

 Deadline: Applications are due to the Campus Coordinators by February 19.
 You MUST meet with a campus coordinator before you can submit application.